 The seismic loads on silo walls should be calculated using an acceleration profile over the silo height, which is described in terms of the function (z) corresponding to the ratio of the response acceleration at a depth z from the equivalent surface of the stored content over the acceleration of gravity.

-The function of the response acceleration (z) should be calculated with a response spectrum analysis according to prEN 1998-1-1:2022, 6.4.3, by using the calculation models specified in 5.3.1(3) and the combination of the effects of the seismic action as described in 4.5.
+The function of the response acceleration (z) should be calculated with a response spectrum analysis according to EN 1998-1-1:—2, 6.4.3, by using the calculation models specified in 5.3.1(3) and the combination of the effects of the seismic action as described in 4.5.
 Alternatively, (z) may be approximated by linear a linear response acceleration profile between the response accelerations at the silo bottom and the level of the equivalent surface.
 In case of stiff silos, a constant response acceleration, calculated as the average of the response accelerations at the silo bottom and the level of the equivalent surface of the stored content, may be applied.

 The effect on the shell of the response of the particulate content to the horizontal components of the seismic action may be represented through an additional normal pressure on the wall, ph,s.
 At points on the silo vertical wall at a vertical distance x from a flat bottom or the apex of a conical or pyramidal hopper, the reference pressure normal to the wall ph,so may be calculated using Formula (5.6).